About Us

 • Sessions are open to all members

 • Members choose their own projects and draw up their own plans.
-For some projects the team leader is able to provide a jig to assist.
+For some projects, the team leader may be able to provide a jig to assist.

 • New members receive instructions on how to use the lathes and power tools safely.